Nonye2K3/chia/Block-Format.md

 ![block-format](images/chia-block-format2.png)

 ## Trunk and Foliage
 Chia's blockchain is based on a trunk and a foliage.
 The trunk is canonical, and contains proofs of time and proofs of space.
-The foliage is not canonical, and contains the rest of the block header, block body, and transaction filter.
+The foliage is not canonical, and contains the rest of the block header, transaction generator, and transaction filter.
 Arrows in the diagram represent hash pointers - a hash of the data pointed to.
+The foliage and trunk combined form a full block.

-Light clients can download the trunk chain and the headers, and only download the body for blocks they are interested in.
+Wallets (light clients) can download the trunk chain and the headers, and only download the transactions that they are interested in.

 ## Canonical

-The reason why the blockchain is separated into a trunk and a foliage chain is that if the contents of blocks affected the proofs of space for the next block, a computationally powerful attacker could grind by creating many block bodies and seeing which one results in the best proof of space.
+The reason why the blockchain is separated into a trunk and a foliage chain is that if the contents of blocks affected the proofs of space for the next block, a computationally powerful attacker could grind by creating many block headers and seeing which one results in the best proof of space.
 This would make the consensus algorithm very similar to proof of work.

 Since proofs of space depend only on the previous block's proof of space and proof of time, a farmer get's only one proof attempt per block.
 Technically, the difficulty resets affect the number of iterations, and thus affect the trunk as well.
 That is why there is a delay in the block number at which difficulty resets come into play.